10/29/2023 Publication Status: ACTIVE*

 For this mostly-silent moment, Trunks turned back to his notes and just focused on his trajectory map.
 Trunks knew that Pan, just like Goku, was in here because she was also either hungry or bored.
 And knowing how Pan just let Goku run off to the kitchen, Trunks made an educated guess it was the latter reason.

 "So…" Pan started.
 Trunks heard Pan shift in her seat, and could feel her eyes on him as he tried to shut her out from his mind, "What ya workin' on?"

 Trunks sighed and stopped his pen as he tried to keep his eyebrow from twitching.

-"Was it just me, or did I see Grandpa go into the kitchen?"
+Breaking the silence again, Pan musically teased, "Was it just me, or did I see Grandpa go into the kitchen?"

-There was an awkward pause as Trunks glared at his pen, trying to think of home, and how he'd much rather have to endure a day of training than sit next to Pan and have to deal with her right now.
+There was more awkward pause as Trunks glared at his pen, trying to think of home, and how he'd much rather have to endure a day of training than sit next to Pan and have to deal with her right now.